 Barcelona to Luxembourg

 I missed this flight.
 The first time I’ve ever missed a flight as I get to airports early.
-Unfortunately in this case Barcelona’s secrurity staff were on strike, so it took us over an hour to get through security and the gates had closed by the time we reached them.
+Unfortunately in this case Barcelona’s security staff were on strike, so it took us over an hour to get through security and the gates had closed by the time we reached them.

 Vueling did not wait knowing of the security hold ups.
 Additionally – our luggage was not unloaded and went to Luxembourg without us which goes against security policies.
 They failed to locate our luggage and return it to us – Luxembourg airport found it and let us know we could collect it almost three days later.

-At the time of posting, almost a month later they refuse to respond to our emails seeking documentation for insurance claims (if not compensation) and are useless on Facebook.
+They refused to respond to our emails seeking documentation for insurance claims (if not compensation) and are useless on Facebook.

 What’s your best or worst airline experience?
 How about naming, praising and shaming airlines you’ve flown with!